silverhack/monkey365/docs/authentication/authFlows/sp.md

 ## Service Principal Authentication

 This type of grant is commonly used for machine-to-machine interactions that must run in the background, such as daemons, or service accounts.
-In this case, Azure AD authenticates and authorizes the app rather than a user.
-During this step, the client has to authenticate itself to Azure AD.
+In this case, Microsoft Entra ID authenticates and authorizes the app rather than a user.
+During this step, the client has to authenticate itself to Microsoft Entra ID.
 The Microsoft identity platform allows the confidential client to authenticate using a shared secret, certificate or federated credential.

 ## Usage Examples